gunjanmahindre/Social-network-codes/README.md

 # Social network codes

-This has all the codes used in ToN paper
+This has all the codes used in Social Network paper
 D >> VC >> delete a percentage of entries >> Recover VC